Featured Projects : Neighborhood Treasures

 Under the Central Freeway - Division (13th) Street

 The 'nomansland' of Division (13th) Street separates SoMa from the Mission District.
 This expansive site provides ample opportunities for permeable landscaping in medians and sidewalk locations.
 Shade gardens and climbers may be appropriate.
 Restructuring the use of these areas would result in stitching these now disparate neighborhoods together.
-Division Street could be renamed "Vision" Street.
+It has been suggested that

 Sidewalk Interventions